comparebasic/caneka/README.md

 [artifact src folder](./artifact/src/).
 This is because, over time, caneka will be transpiled from it's own, more convienient syntax.

 There is a sketch of the CanekaLang syntax for the [Str](./src/base/str.cnk) module, but it does not yet parser, it's what I've written as I begin to figure out what the high-level syntax will look like.

+Other examples of random things can be found in the [examples](/examples/) folder.

 ## Licence